valtimo-platform/valtimo-documentation/features/plugins/configure-zaken-api-plugin.md

 The **Create zaakrol - employee** action creates a zaakrol in the zaken API.
 Using this action, an employee can be linked to a zaak.
 When creating a process link the following properties have to be entered:

 * **Role type URL.** Every person that is linked to a zaak has a role within that zaak.
-This property contains a URL to the role of the zaak.
+This property contains a URL to the type of the role within the zaak.
 * **Role explanation.** An explanation of the role that the person has within the zaak.
 * **Identification.** A short unique designation of the employee.
 * **Last name.** The last name as used by the employee in daily life.